QuokkaPride/DevonSaliga/README.md

 24.12.26 Got stage test enviroement working on cloudfare.
 All DNS migration to cloudfare tests passed!

 24.12.27 Working on auto assigning voices for characters with backup selection logic when there are conflicts.

+25.01.01 Updated macro to automate payment to team today.